Collection of alien movies as reviewed at alienmoviereviews.com, ordering is by overall enjoyment by a fellow fan of alien movies.

 Overall, yes it was horrible, and yes it was a bad script with unexperienced actors and unknown directors, but for someone who loves alien movies, i enjoyed it!
 The ending was so off from the rest of the movie that i must assume this sequel is actually going to happen. ” - alienmovies

 Star Trek: First Contact

-The Borg go back in time intent on preventing Earth's first contact with an alien species.
+The Borg travel back in time intended on preventing Earth's first contact with an alien species.
 Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.
 (111 mins.)

 “ I’m not a huge trekkie by any means, but I did enjoy this movie.
 The dialog around why contact matters, how this can affect the world and the event itself is very well done.
 Not a fan of the bumbling borg people, but don’t let this distract you from the uplifting message that we can be a better civilization if things like food, shelter and clean water are provided to all.
 Meaning becomes an internal bettering of oneself, not the pursuit of money and possessions.
 Although idealistic and unpractical, it’s certainly a nice idea. ” - alienmovies

 After getting in a car accident, a woman is held in a shelter with two men, who claim the outside world is affected by a widespread chemical attack.
 (104 mins.)